 What is Curry Health Center doing about this coronavirus outbreak?

 - Curry Health Center encourages students to follow usual precautions for respiratory infections:

 - Cover your mouth when coughing, ideally into your elbow and not into your hands.

 - Frequent hand hygiene with soap and water or sanitizing gels.

 - Avoid touching your face, especially eyes, nose, and mouth, with unwashed hands.

 - Stay home when you are sick, but come to our clinic if you feel it is becoming serious.

 - Avoid close contact with people who are ill.

 - We are still in the midst of influenza season, so please get your flu shot.

-- Please call Curry Health Center (406-243-2122) if you have: cough, shortness of breath, fever, contact with someone who has had a positive COVID-19 test, or if you just have questions or concerns about COVID-19 and your wellness.
+- Please call Curry Health Center (406-243-2122) if you have: cough, shortness of breath, fever, chills, muscle pain, headache, sore throat, new loss of smell or taste, contact with someone who has had a positive COVID-19 test, or if you just have questions or concerns about COVID-19 and your wellness.